 Cleaning up toilet overflow: why is it so important?

 Cleaning up the aftermath from an overflowing toilet is not a fun activity, but you'll want to get started as soon as possible.
 Black water contains raw sewage and a wide range of bacteria and viruses that can cause typhoid, hepatitis, and cholera.
 It's safe to use your gloves and diluted bleach if there are only a few splashes on the floor, but it's a different story if there's more black water than that.

 The longer the water is allowed to sit there, the more damage it can do.
 You'll want to make sure that all the areas in your bathroom are free of moisture and that all the black water has been properly cleaned up.
-If any of it soaks into your floorboards, drywall, or bathroom cabinets, it's very likely that all these items will need replacing to ensure no mold or mildew growth begins to form.
+If any of it soaks into your floorboards, drywall, or bathroom cabinets, it's very likely that all these items will need replacing to ensure no mildew growth begins to form.

 Don't want to deal with the aftermath of a toilet overflow?
 No problem!
 Remedying this situation is our specialty!

 No one wants to deal with a clogged toilet, but it will most likely happen to you at some point in time.
 Making sure you know what to if your toilet overflows is important to effectively remedy the situation.

 Instead of getting stuck with the problem yourself, you can simply hire our team at True Plumbers & AC to handle the mess for you!
 We specialize in toilet and sewage system repairs and will clean up all that's left behind from the overflow.
 Our crew is fully licensed and insured and all team members are trained to use high-quality tools to ensure the job is fixed the first time!

 Call today at (863) 667-6364.
 We're available 24 hours a day, seven days a week for residential and commercial properties in Plant City, Lakeland, Winter Haven, and surrounding cities in Central Florida.